BenPope95/scaffold-eth-substreams-challenge/README.md

 as you populate the pb with the required data.
 Just follow our steps if you want a more guided experience.

-# Checkpoint 1: Map_module
+# Checkpoint 1: map_module

 ### 1.1 Making a Protobuf

 - Protobufs are a language-agnostic way to serialize structured data.
 - Substreams use protobufs to carry data through their modules, so we need to define our protobufs in accordance to the data we want.
 - [Protobufs](https://substreams.streamingfast.io/documentation/develop/creating-protobuf-schemas#protobuf-definition-for-substreams) from the Streamingfast docs.
-  For this challenge you will have one protobuf that looks like this:
+- In substreams > proto > contract.proto, make sure your file looks like this:

 ```proto
 syntax = "proto3";